Vol. 07 · Issue 42 The Winter Review · February MMXXVI

 Notes on the Annual Plan, Rewritten

 A practitioner argues that the operating plan has become a document of reassurance rather than commitment.
-A proposal for returning it to its original function.
+A proposal for returning it to its original function: fewer pages, fewer departments, and a single page titled What We Will Not Do.

 Governance